Melissa De Sousa Vindicates The Character We Love to Hate in The New ‘Best Man’

 ”

-Born to Panamanian parents in Queens, New York, de Sousa said it felt like home shooting two weeks of The Final Chapters on set in the Dominican Republic, where she was surrounded by Afro-Latines like her.
+Born to Panamanian parents in Queens, New York, De Sousa said it felt like home shooting two weeks of The Final Chapters on set in the Dominican Republic, where she was surrounded by Afro-Latines like her.
 “I didn’t get to frolic or explore much, but it was really nice to be in the company of people you hardly see in most television and film.”

 The Best Man: The Final Chapters landed on the Nielsen Streaming Series Top 10, making it Peacock’s biggest series debut.